DCASE-REPO/psds_eval/README.md

 an evaluation closer to the end-user perception of sound events
-2. Discriminates cross-triggers from generic false positives and supports their custom weighting to cope with imbalanced datasets and to help developers to identify the system weaknesses
+2. Discriminates cross-triggers from generic false positives and supports their custom weighting to cope with imbalanced datasets and to help developers identify weaknesses in the system
-3. Evaluates the SED system performance using multiple operating points to truly measure the quality of the sound event modelling without the system calibration bias
+3. Evaluates the SED system performance using multiple operating points to truly measure the quality of the sound event modelling without system calibration bias

-For an overview of those three aspects read below and for more details please read the paper accessible from the link above.
+These capabilities are summarized below.
+For more details please read the paper accessible from the link above.

 1. **Definition of event detection**

-   When evaluating SED system performance, existing metrics constrain the detection's start and end times so they are within a certain distance from the ground truth's.
+   When evaluating SED system performance, existing metrics constrain the detection's start and end times to within a certain distance from the ground truth.
 This determines whether the detections are correct or not.
-   An example of such a constraint is commonly called collar.
+   An example of such a constraint is commonly called "collar".
 While it introduces some degree of tolerance for either human or system imperfections in the evaluation, it also increases the need for very accurate ground truths by requiring the detections to closely match the annotations.
-Suppose an audio sample contains two very close dog barks (e.g., 200ms) and the annotator decided to create two ground truths.
+Suppose an audio sample contains two very close dog barks (e.g. 200ms) and the annotator decided to create two ground truths.
 A system that detects both annotations with a single detection should not be penalised.